NeXT

-NeXT, Inc. (later NeXT Computer, Inc. and NeXT Software, Inc.) was an American technology company that specialized in computer workstations intended for higher education and business use.
-Based in Redwood City, California, and founded by Apple Computer co-founder and CEO Steve Jobs after he was forced out of Apple, the company introduced their first product, the NeXT Computer, in 1988, and then the smaller NeXTcube and NeXTstation in 1990.
-These computers had relatively limited sales, with only about 50,000 units shipped in total.
-Nevertheless, their object-oriented programming and graphical user interfaces were trendsetters of computer innovation, and highly influential.
+NeXT, Inc. (later NeXT Computer, Inc. and NeXT Software, Inc.) was an American technology company headquartered in Redwood City, California, which specialized in computer workstations for higher education and business markets, and later developed the first dynamic web page software.
+It was founded in 1985 by Steve Jobs, the Apple Computer co-founder who had been removed from Apple that year.
+NeXT debuted with the NeXT Computer in 1988, and released the NeXTcube and smaller NeXTstation in 1990.
+The series had relatively limited sales, with only about 50,000 total units shipped.
+Nevertheless, the object-oriented programming and graphical user interface were highly influential trendsetters of computer innovation.